sprout-laravel/docs/tenants.md

 ---
 description: At the core of every multitenanted application is the tenant.
-Tenants are entities, but, they also require supporting functionality to simplify working with them.
+Tenants are entities, but they also require supporting functionality to simplify working with them.
 ---

-> [!CALLOUT]
-> The documentation is still in progress, and this page is not yet complete.
-> Please check back again in the future.

 ## Introduction